How to Conduct Due Diligence on an Iranian Company

 - List of any subsidiary or affiliated company;

-- Examining the company documents including articles of association, bylaws, minutes of meetings and other formation documents before the Corporate Registration Bureau (“CRB”);
+- Examining the company documents including articles of association, bylaws, minutes of meetings, and other formation documents before the Corporate Registration Bureau (“CRB”);

 - List of contracts or agreements that bind the company;

-- List of the pending litigations which the company is a party thereto, any pending case before the regulatory bodies, or pending arbitration case;
+- List of the pending litigations to which the company is a party thereto, any pending case before the regulatory bodies, or pending arbitration case;

 - Review of company’s financial records;

 - The reputation of the Company in media;

 - List of the company’s employees and relevant information including employment terms, salary, and benefits.

 Our Due diligence service can step in to obtain such information by accessing two main sources:

 - The cooperation of the Iranian company in question;